Steps to take to retire

 If you're considering retiring, the following checklist will help walk you through the process, and ensure that no important steps are missed:

-- The employee provides notice of retirement in writing.
+- The employee provides notice of retirement.

 - Remember that an employee's retirement date is his/her last working day (not the day after).